clandrew/wormhole/README.md

 -----
 ## Earlier Versions

 Earlier versions of this demo were posted to the [fnxapp](https://github.com/clandrew/fnxapp/) repo, with a full commit history there.
-Eventually, the demo out-grew that repository and being shared with so many other things, so it was pulled out and moved here.
+Eventually, the demo out-grew that repository and being shared with so many other things, so it was pulled out and moved into its own separate repository here.

 -----